On energy dissipation theory and numerical stability for time-fractional phase field equations: Acknowledgment

 \section{Acknowledgment}

-We would like to thank Prof. Jie Shen and Prof. Yifa Tang for helpful discussions.
-The computations were partly performed on the PC clusters of State Key Laboratory of Scientific and Engineering Computing of Chinese Academy of Sciences.
+We thank the anonymous referees for their valuable comments and suggestions which helped us to improve the manuscript a lot.
+We also would like to thank Prof. Jie Shen, Prof. Yifa Tang, Dr. Jiwei Zhang, Dr. Zhi Zhou and Dr. Honglin Liao for helpful discussions.
+The computations were partly done on the high performance computers of State Key Laboratory of Scientific and Engineering Computing, Chinese Academy of Sciences.